OWASP/samm/Current Releases/head/roles.md

 #### Senior Developer
-In addition to the medior level, a senior developer should have firm knowledge of security principles and be able to map thse principles on the architecture and software code produced.
+In addition to the medior level, a senior developer should have firm knowledge of security principles and be able to map these principles on the architecture and software code produced.
 The senior developer should be able to discuss, cooperate and challenge in security requirements and threat modelling, as well as helping security champions and pentesters to design and implement security controls that mitigate existing or potential vulnerabilities.

 A senior developer, similar to an architect, should be able to explain to pen-testers and Security officers, what the architecture of the application landscape looks like, as well as the software development environment and platform.